Holllyyyy/tribute-page/README.md

 ## Overview

-Focus is on centering image n give some text, little style and write correctly html n css.
+Focus is on centering image and give some text,style and write correctly HTML and CSS.

 ### Screenshot